yhchung/GettingandCleaningData-Project/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-##
+## File Description

+### README.md

+This file.
+This file explains the project files and its relationship.

+### CodeBook.md

+It describes variables, data, and all work that performed to prepare the tiny data set.

+### average.csv

+A tiny data set file.
+More details in CodeBook.md.

-## run_analysis.R
+### run_analysis.R

+A R script file to prepare the tiny data set as described below:

-(done) 1.
-Merges the training and the test sets to create one data set.
+1. Merges the training and the test sets to create one data set.
-(done) 2.
-Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
-(done) 3.
-Uses descriptive activity names to name the activities in the data set (done) 4.
-Appropriately labels the data set with descriptive activity names.
+3. Uses descriptive activity names to name the activities in the data set
+4. Appropriately labels the data set with descriptive activity names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-data location: ./data/
+* data location for run_analysis.R: ./data/